 Standout Features

-- Self-Hosting & BYO Cloud: Gives teams control over data residency for compliance (GDPR, HIPAA, DPDP) and cost efficiency.
+- Self-Hosting & BYO Cloud: Gives teams control over data residency for compliance and cost efficiency.

 - Slack/WhatsApp Support: Direct engineer-to-engineer assistance with response times measured in minutes.